 Interest expense is capitalized on the carrying value of assets under construction, in accordance with the authoritative guidance for the capitalization of interest (Accounting Standards Codification (ASC) 835-20).
-With respect to the ViaSat-3 class satellites, gateway and networking equipment and other assets under construction, the Company capitalized \$54.1 million and \$39.5 million of interest expense for the fiscal years ended March 31, 2020 and March 31, 2019, respectively.
-With respect to the ViaSat-2 satellite, ViaSat-3 class satellites, gateway and networking equipment and other assets under construction, the Company capitalized \$58.9 million of interest expense during the fiscal year ended March 31, 2018.
+With respect to the ViaSat-3 class satellites, gateway and networking equipment and other assets under construction, the Company capitalized \$81.0 million, \$54.1 million and \$39.5 million of interest expense for the fiscal years ended March 31, 2021, March 31, 2020 and March 31, 2019, respectively.

-The Company owns three satellites in service (ViaSat-2, ViaSat-1 and WildBlue-1) and has lifetime leases of Ka-band capacity on two satellites.
+The Company owns three satellites in service over North America (ViaSat-2, ViaSat-1 and WildBlue-1) and, after acquiring the remaining interest in Euro Infrastructure Co. subsequent to fiscal year end, the Company also owns the KA-SAT satellite over Europe, Middle East, and Africa (EMEA).
+In addition, the Company has lifetime leases of Ka-band capacity on two satellites.
 The Company also has a global constellation of three third-generation ViaSat-3 class satellites under construction.
 In addition, the Company owns related earth stations and networking equipment for all of its satellites.
 The Company procures indoor and outdoor CPE units leased to subscribers under a retail leasing program as part of the Company's satellite services segment, which are reflected in investing activities and property, equipment and satellites, net in the accompanying consolidated financial statements.
 The Company depreciates the satellites, earth stations and networking equipment, CPE units and related installation costs over their estimated useful lives.
+The total cost and accumulated depreciation of CPE units included in property, equipment and satellites, net, as of March 31, 2021 were

+\$409.9 million and \$193.7 million, respectively.
 The total cost and accumulated depreciation of CPE units included in property, equipment and satellites, net, as of March 31, 2020 were \$399.3 million and \$165.7 million, respectively.
-The total cost and accumulated depreciation of CPE units included in property, equipment and satellites, net, as of March 31, 2019 were \$373.4 million and \$142.6 million, respectively.

 On June 1, 2017, the Company's second-generation ViaSat-2 satellite was successfully launched into orbit.
 In the fourth quarter of fiscal year 2018, shortly before the launch of commercial broadband services on the satellite, the Company reported an antenna deployment issue.
 The Company worked with the satellite manufacturer to determine the root cause of the antenna deployment issue, potential corrective measures, and resulting damage.
 In the second quarter of fiscal year 2019, the root cause analysis was completed.
 Based on that analysis, during the second quarter of fiscal year 2019, the Company recorded a reduction to the carrying value of the ViaSat-2 satellite of \$177.4 million, with a corresponding insurance receivable of \$177.4 million, based on the Company's estimated ViaSat-2 output capabilities as compared to the anticipated, potential and configured capacity of the ViaSat-2 satellite.
-During the first three months of fiscal year 2020, the Company received the remaining insurance proceeds of \$2.3 million, which were in addition to the \$185.7 million of insurance proceeds received in fiscal year 2019 related to the ViaSat-2 satellite.
+During fiscal years 2019 and 2020, the Company received an aggregate of \$188.0 million of insurance proceeds related to the ViaSat-2 satellite.
 The ViaSat-2 satellite was primarily financed by the Company's direct loan facility with the Export-Import Bank of the United States for ViaSat-2 (the Ex-Im Credit Facility) (see Note 6 - Senior Notes and Other Long-Term Debt for more information).
 Pursuant to the terms of the Ex-Im Credit Facility, the proceeds received from the insurance claims for ViaSat-2 were used to pay down outstanding borrowings under the Ex-Im Credit Facility.